Real Geeks Pricing Guide · Updated May 2026

 • Best for: Agents who want IDX websites and paid lead capture

-Real Geeks Official Pricing: What You Actually Pay
+Real Geeks Official Pricing: What You Actually Know Before the Quote

-That means the advertised monthly price is only part of the equation.
+That means the quote is only part of the equation.
 Most agents should think of Real Geeks as a website, CRM, and lead generation system with ongoing marketing costs.

 For a full feature breakdown, read the Real Geeks review.
 If the total cost feels high, compare Real Geeks alternatives before signing a contract.